 Over the past year at Countfire, we reached a huge milestone in our vision to build the future of estimating software, and we are supported by our customers; electrical and mechanical estimators in the field.

-On a daily basis, our Product Specialists work with customers, hear about challenges in the industry, trends and developments.
-As well as adapting to emerging trends through the software we develop, we also wanted to look at wider trends affecting the construction industry as a whole.
+On a daily basis, our product specialists work with customers and hear about the challenges, trends and developments in the industry.
+As well as adapting to emerging trends through the software we develop, we also wanted to look at wider trends affecting the estimating industry as a whole.

-Here, we share five key trends expected to impact electrical estimating in 2022.
+Here, we share five key trends expected to impact electrical estimating in 2023.